-Our Los Angeles DUI attorneys have been frequently asked if it is possible to pass DUI field sobriety test.
-There is no one simple answer as it will depend on a wide variety of factors.
+Our Los Angeles DUI attorneys have frequently been asked if it is possible to pass a DUI field sobriety test.
+There is no one simple answer, as it will depend on a wide variety of factors.

 The standard field sobriety tests given by Los Angeles police do have certain clues that might indicate impairment.
-If these clues are not seen by the officer during the field sobriety tests, it should indicate the individual has passed the tests.
+If the officer does not see these clues during the tests, it should indicate that the individual has passed.

-However, many police officers will only make note of what they observed that indicate the person was driving under the influence.
+However, many police officers will only note what they observe that indicates the person was driving under the influence.

-Physical limitations, such as obesity or an injury can obviously have an impact on your ability to pass various field sobriety tests, and could be used as a defense by your DUI lawyer.
+Physical limitations, such as obesity or an injury, can obviously have an impact on your ability to pass various field sobriety tests.
+They could be used as a defense by your DUI lawyer.

 These ideal conditions don't always exist.
-It's not uncommon for field sobriety tests to be given late at night on a dark side of a road or freeway with the lights of passing cars as a distraction.
+Standardized DUI field sobriety tests are supposed to be carried out in a certain way and under certain conditions.
+For example, they should be administered on a flat, well-lit surface, away from any distractions.
+However, it's not uncommon for field sobriety tests to be given late at night on the dark side of a road or freeway with the lights of passing cars as a distraction.

 The Imperfect Nature of Field Sobriety Tests